vitorecarpe/UMeR/README.md

 # UMeR
-Java applet that manages the entire system of a similiar system to UBER developed in Object-Oriented Programming classes in University of Minho
+[POO] Java applet that manages the entire system of a similiar system to UBER developed in Object-Oriented Programming classes in University of Minho

 # Contributors